-Rather than making resolutions per se, I’d like to offer you a different approach that makes the best use of the two of your most valuable assets: mindfulness and motivation.
+Rather than making resolutions per se, I’d like to offer you a different approach that makes the best use of two of your most valuable assets: mindfulness and motivation.
 If you are motivated and you are mindful of sticking to your discipline, half the job is done.

-Before, I spell out the details for you, here’s a little anecdote, slightly paraphrased from Die Empty by Todd Henry.
+Before I spell out the details for you, here’s a little anecdote, slightly paraphrased from Die Empty by Todd Henry.
 1

 A man asked a group of people, “What do you think is the most valuable land in the world?”